UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 ---
 layout: post
-title: GitHub Pages for the Non-Rubyist
+title: GitHub Pages for Non-Rubyists
 ---

 Recently I wanted to clean up the online resources for [Python Crash Course](http://nostarchpress.com/pythoncrashcourse/).
 I'd been using a number of markdown files in the project's repository, but for someone new to GitHub there's a lot of visual clutter on a page like [this](https://github.com/ehmatthes/pcc).
 After setting up GitHub Pages, that page is [much cleaner](http://ehmatthes.github.io/pcc/).
 I had never written a line of Ruby code in my life before doing this, so I learned a fair bit in the process.